 Why?
 Interval workouts produce a high EPOC (post workout calorie burn), burn lots of calories, and increases mitochondria growth (mitochondria help to burn fat).

 Try this workout: do a ten minute warm-up followed by ten to twenty minutes where you alternate 30 seconds of hard work with 30 seconds of recovery.
-Cool down for ten minutes.
+Whether you are using your favorite kettlebell, battle ropes, a jump rope–or any and none of the above, put in the work!
+Once done, cool down for ten minutes.
 Since intervals are hard on the body limit them to three workouts per week.